Recommended for you:

 Socializing puppies is simply a matter of exposing them to as much of the world as possible.
 When done at the right age, they easily absorb new experiences into their sense of what's normal.
 Socializing an older dog, on the other hand, can be a different challenge.
 Depending on the size and breed, some situations have the potential to become dangerous if the dog should respond aggressively to something or someone.
 Here are some ways to safely go about socializing your adult dog:

 - Use a muzzle: Especially with larger breeds, a muzzle may help prevent any unfortunate incidents should your dog become aggressive.
-Additionally, a muzzle may put yourself and other people at ease around your dog, points out Cesar's Way.
 Dogs pick up on their humans' moods, so if you and the other people your dog interacts with are calm and relaxed, your dog may be more likely to remain calm and develop positive associations.

 - Take him on walks: Going on walks not only expose him to new sights, sounds, smells, strangers and animals, but it will also allow him to burn off nervous energy, which may be calming.
 Don't tug on his leash or scold him if he barks or responds in an undesirable manner.
 Instead, distract him with treats or his favorite toy if he begins to act fearful.
 Sometimes, just turning him and heading in the opposite direction can be enough to help calm him down.